By Liz Swedock

 Unfortunately, the same answer as above, but please read the exceptions below!

-But I am a high risk person for COVID-19 (or have a close family member who is high risk), can I be required to go into work?
+But I am a high-risk person for COVID-19 (or have a close family member who is high-risk), can I be required to go to work?

 At the moment, this is somewhat unclear.
-Legally, even if you are high risk, the above rules still apply “ meaning that your employer can require you to go to work.
-What is unclear is whether you will be able collect unemployment if you choose not to go to work to protect yourself or your family.
+Legally, even if you are high-risk, the above rules still apply meaning that your employer can require you to go to work.
+What is unclear is whether you will be able to collect unemployment if you choose not to go to work to protect yourself or your family.

 Why is that unclear?